YcleptJohn/placement-report/report.md

 During my time in the pod I managed to pick up quite varied work as was the nature of CEX's tickets.
 I found this useful as a new starter since it gave me a good breadth of knowledge about areas across the business.
-Having said that, I also managed to find opportunities to cover some areas more thoroughly through projects that I took the lead on.
+Having said that, I still managed to find opportunities gain deep knowledge in certain areas through projects that I took the lead on.

 The broader areas of my work in the pod involved picking up tickets on Render, which was a front-end platform we were the owners of.
 This means